Sentry Page Protection

 Australian Dollar Monthly Chart

-The Australian Dollar lost -1.44% over the past week.
+The Australian Dollar gained +0.97% over the past week.
 It topped in Apr/2021 and has been on a steady downtrend to present.

-For the month of December the Aussie dollar has lost -0.42%.
-It closed the week above the short term trend 50 + 200 day moving averages and between the intermediate term trend 20 + 65 week moving averages.
-It closed the month of November above the long term trend 10 month moving average switching the long term outlook to bullish until months end.
+For the month of February the Aussie dollar has gained +0.97%.
+It closed the week below the short term trend 50 + 200 day moving averages and below the intermediate term trend 20 + 65 week moving averages.
+It closed the month of January below the long term trend 10 month moving average keeping the long term outlook bearish until months end.

 Support / Resistance Levels (based upon respective time period closing price):

-For the month of December the Aussie dollar has lost -0.42%.
-It closed the week above the short term trend 50 + 200 day moving averages and between the intermediate term trend 20 + 65 week moving averages.
-It closed the month of November above the long term trend 10 month moving average switching the long term outlook to bullish until months end.
+For the month of February the Aussie dollar has gained +0.97%.
+It closed the week below the short term trend 50 + 200 day moving averages and below the intermediate term trend 20 + 65 week moving averages.
+It closed the month of January below the long term trend 10 month moving average keeping the long term outlook bearish until months end.

 Support / Resistance Levels (based upon respective time period closing price):